An introduction to the social impacts of the Olympics

 Shifts in governance of the population: Economic development priorities have been complemented by a new imperative toward the virtuous, disciplined and responsible autonomy of citizenry.
 In the Convergence document produced by the Host Boroughs Unit, deficits of employment and income are conceived purely in terms of educational attainment and benefits ‘dependency’, and remedied by government policies (reformed structures of administration) alone.
 Gentrification is seen as the major force effecting ‘an equalisation of life chances’ with the rest of London.

-For further information, please see our three background papers on (1) Impact, (2) Finance and infrastructure, and (3) Governance, available from our media centre page (scroll down).
+For further information, please see our three background papers on (1) Impact, (2) Finance and infrastructure, and (3) Apparatus, available from our media centre page (scroll down).

 The role of mega events in urban competitiveness and its consequences on people